SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 14 March, 2025
+### 📅 Saturday, 15 March, 2025
 ------
 ### Events
 ------
-Here are some notable events in the USA that happen on March 14:
+Here are some notable events that have occurred in the USA on March 15:

-- **Pi Day**: Celebrated by math enthusiasts across the country, this unofficial holiday honors the mathematical constant π (pi).
-In addition to recognizing the significance of pi in mathematics, many people celebrate Pa Day by eating pie.

-- **Stephen Hawking Day**: In honor of the renowned theoretical physicist Stephen Hawking, who passed away on March 14, 2018, this day is observed to celebrate his
+- **44 BC**: The Ides of March, famously marked by the assassination of Julius Caesar, influencing various cultural and historical references in the U.S., particularly in politics.
+- **1783**: The General of the U.S. Continental Army, George Washington, led a meeting with officers that ultimately resulted in the farewell to their Congress representatives.
+- **1820**: Maine was admitted as the 23
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are! 🌟✨ You are stronger than you think! 💪💖"
+"Believe in the magic within you! ✨🌟 Your potential is limitless! 🚀💖"